-The on-campus time in Berlin is one of the highlights of the MBA Renewables study programme.
-Every year approximately 20 international students take the opportunity to attend one week of practical training in Berlin (plus 4 additional virtual live sessions) and meet their fellow students and professors in person, and by doing so make new friends and enhance their professional network.
+The on-campus time in Berlin, Germany is one of the highlights of the MBA Renewables study programme.
+Every year, students from all over the world attend one week of practical training in Berlin at the RENAC Training Centre.
+Students take that opportunity to gain hands-on skills as well as to meet their peers and professors in person.
+Forming these connections enables them to enhance their professional networks.